 - A minor, being a person who is under 18 years of age, may be a member of the fund provided the superannuation law is complied with.
-In relation to a member who is a minor: - the minor's parent or guardian must make the application for the minor to become a member in a form acceptable to the trustee; - decisions in relation to the minor's membership must be made by the minor's parent or guardian until: - the minor turns 18; or - after the minor turns 16, the time at which the parent or guardian notifies the fund that the minor will be making decisions in relation to the minor's membership; - when the minor turns 16, any parent or guardian acting as a director of a corporate trustee in place of the member, may continue acting in that role; and - when the minor turns 18, the parent or guardian acting as a director of the trustee of the fund must do everything necessary to procure that the minor be appointed as a director of the trustee of the fund in place of them acting in that role.
+In relation to a member who is a minor: - the minor's parent or guardian must make the application for the minor to become a member in a form acceptable to the trustee; - decisions in relation to the minor's membership must be made by the minor's parent or guardian until: - the minor turns 18; or - after the minor turns 16, the time at which the parent or guardian notifies the fund that the minor will be making decisions in relation to the minor's membership; - when the minor turns 16, any parent or guardian acting as a director of a corporate trustee in place of the member, may continue acting in that role; and - when the minor turns 18, the minor becomes a trustee of the fund.